Vishwa-Bhalodiya/Python-Task2-VishwaBhalodiya/README.md

-# Functipn for Youtube Link 🎥
+# Function for Youtube Link 🎥

 A Python script that fetches YouTube video links based on a search query using the **YouTube Data API v3**.
 The tool returns video titles and URLs for easy access.